jesperr17/workshop_openmr/README.md

 #Test repo for OpenMR workshop Jesper

-This will be a repository used during the openMR workshop.
+This will be a test repo used during the openMR workshop